 - 1.1 Dependant on the needs of the Service User it is often necessary for care to be transferred to another team within the Trust.
 Any transfer of care should be sensitive to the individual's needs.
 As the period around transfer can cause uncertainty and anxiety and therefore increased risk, the process should be transparent and reflect best practice in providing consistent care management.
-It is important to remember that the Service User's needs are paramount and that the care we provide should not be subject to unreasonable restrictions because of the Service User's age. - 1.2The reasons for transfer to a different team should be discussed with the Service User.
+It is important to remember that the Service User's needs are paramount and that the care we provide should not be subject to unreasonable restrictions because of the Service User's age.
+Clinicians should at all times be mindful of the information provided within the interface guidance included within service operational policies - 1.2The reasons for transfer to a different team should be discussed with the Service User.
 Any subsequent professional discussions about service provision must be based on service user clinical need.
 It should be clear that cluster profiles are not exclusive and should never be used to deny a service user access to a service. - 1.3 Where a Service User is in a primary care service, the Lead Professional along with the team manager will be responsible for contacting the other team and informing them of the impending transfer. - 1.4Where a Service User is managed by a Care Coordinator, in conjunction with the MDT the Care Coordinator will identify which team would be most appropriate to provide care.
 The Team manager or designated person will contact the other team and work with them to establish a 'person centred' transfer process working around the needs of the Service User. - 1.5 Where a referral has been made the team receiving the referral (the 'receiving team') must ensure that all appropriate details are available and are in keeping with the information listed in paragraph 1.6 below.
 The 'receiving team' will be responsible for ensuring that the appropriate action (i.e. assessment) is undertaken or that a more appropriate team is informed to ensure that they in turn accept the referral.
 There may be times where teams co-work with service users.
-This principle applies to all teams. - 1.6 The current Care Coordinator or Lead Professional will be responsible for ensuring that the following information is up to date in the Service User's case record:- - Demographic and contact details - Outcome measurements - Carer contact information - Core Assessment - Risk Assessment
+This principle applies to all teams. - 1.6 The current Care Coordinator or Lead Professional will be responsible for ensuring that the following information is up to date in the Service User's case record:- - Demographic and contact details - Outcome measurements - Carer contact information - Core Assessment